yatsu/jaffle/docs/apps/tornado.rst

 - **threaded** (bool | optional | default: false)

     Whether to launch the app in an independent IO loop thread.
-Tornado applications can basically be launched in the main thread and share the IO loop with other apps and the Turret itself.
+Tornado applications can basically be launched in the main thread and share the IO loop with other apps and the Jaffle itself.
 However, some apps cannot dispose all running functions from the IO loop and that makes troubles on calling ``start()`` and ``stop()`` several times, because the remaining functions may cause errors.
 When ``threaded`` is true, the app uses its own IO loop which will be stopped together with the app itself.

 - **invalidate_modules** (list[str] | optional | default: <modules found under the current directory>)